EsteemedIO/styleguide.esteemed.io/writing-technical-content.md

 Article title: About Landing Pages

- - H2: How landing pages work in Mailchimp
+* H2: How landing pages work in Esteemed
- - H2: How to use landing pages
+* H2: How to use landing pages
- - H2: Resources
+* H2: Resources
-   - H3: Get inspired and learn best practices
+  * H3: Get inspired and learn best practices
-   - H3: Create a landing page
+  * H3: Create a landing page
-   - H3: Learn about reports
+  * H3: Learn about reports

 #### Ordered Lists